Edmonton Expo Centre

 The Edmonton Expo Centre, formerly the Northlands AgriCom and also known as the Edmonton Exposition and Conference Centre is a multi-purpose convention centre in Edmonton, Alberta, Canada.
-Operated by Explore Edmonton on behalf of the City of Edmonton, it is located in Edmonton's Montrose neighbourhood, across the street from the soon-to-be-demolished Northlands Coliseum.
+Operated by Explore Edmonton on behalf of the City of Edmonton, it is located in Edmonton's Montrose neighbourhood, across the street from the former Northlands Coliseum.

+The venue contains over 410,000 square feet of exhibition space, including seven exhibition halls, a ballroom, and a 4,600-seat arena (branded as the Flair Airlines Hangar for sponsorship reasons).

 History and use

 The facility was built in 1984 on the site of the old Edmonton Gardens, the first home of the Edmonton Oilers.
 The Oilers moved across 118 Avenue in 1974 to the new Northlands Coliseum.
 Prior to 2009, the EXPO Centre was known as the Northlands AgriCom, or simply The Agricom, from the agricultural and commercial trade shows which it was built to host.

 From 1996 to 1998, a portion of the venue was used as the home arena of the Edmonton Ice of the Western Hockey League.
 It was considered a substandard venue for the team, which was prevented from using the nearby Coliseum; Edmonton Sun writer Terry Jones described the arena as being an "abomination of a building", "with the atrocious situation of a reasonable $13.50 ticket price but a $10 Northlands parking price to go with it."
 The team would subsequently re-locate to Kootenay.

 In 2002 the arena became host of the 2002 World Ringette Championships.

 In December 2009, renovations were completed that doubled the facility's size to 522000 sqft, which was expected to make it the largest such facility in Canada outside of Toronto at the time.
 The additions included four new exhibition halls, and new conference centre named the Alberta Ballroom.
 The Alberta government contributed $50 million to the project, while the federal government contributed $25 million.
 The city loaned $48 million.

 In 2010, the Edmonton Expo Centre hosted the last Powerama Motoring Expo, which it had hosted since the expo's inception in 1984.

-In February 2016, as part of the "Northlands Vision 2020" proposal, it was revealed that Northlands hoped to upgrade the existing arena to a more modern standard 5,000-seat indoor arena to the Expo Centre for concerts and sporting events.
+In February 2016, as part of the "Northlands Vision 2020" proposal, it was revealed that Northlands hoped to upgrade the existing arena to a modernized 5,000-seat arena for concerts and sporting events.
 However, the 2016 opening of the new downtown arena Rogers Place, which replaced Northlands' Rexall Place as the home of Edmonton Oilers games and other major events, caused the organization to incur an increasing amount of debt due to lost event revenue.